-Francis Xavier was one of the co-founders of the Society of Jesus; he is the patron saint for missionaries.
-He was encouraged by his close friend, Ignatius of Loyola, to commit his life to spreading the Gospel message and to devote his life to the service of others.
-Read more about Francis Xavier below.
+Francis Xavier was one of the co-founders of the Society of Jesus and is the patron saint for missionaries.
+He was encouraged to commit his life to spreading the Gospel message and to devote his life to the service of others.

-It is in this spirit of Francis Xavier that we enter into this lecture series recognizing the importance of being present, openly listening to the stories of others and learning how to walk in solidarity with our local and global family.
+It is in this spirit of Francis Xavier that we enter offer this lecture series, recognizing the importance of being present, openly listening to the stories of others, and learning how to walk in solidarity with our local and global family.
 These lectures allow us to strengthen our awareness through the shared experience of those working on behalf of the marginalized, not only on the front lines of poverty, but also through the academics of teaching others to do the same.

 More About Francis Xavier

 Francis Xavier was born in the Basque region of Spain.
 He was a member of a noble family, privileged with education.
 His childhood was disrupted by his father’s death and by political turmoil in his region of Spain.
 He traveled to Paris to pursue his education, which is where he met Ignatius and six other men who came together to form the Jesuit community.